migoogle/dialogflow-log-parser-dataflow-bigquery/README.md

 ## BigQuery Schema

 You can modify the schema.json file to define the BigQuery's table schema.
-This json is an example for fields extracted of an Dialogflow CX agent:
+This json is an example for fields extracted from the logs of a Dialogflow CX agent:

 ```json
 [